jiangsheng/jiangsheng.github.io/docs/games/frontmission/index.rst

 Each stage has a victory condition and a defeat condition.
 Most of the time, the defeat condition is losing the main character, but sometimes it could be failing to protect a certain NPC or out of time.

 Each pilot has a wanzer.
 Although you can customize wanzers any way you want, it is best to build a wanzer to its pilot's strength.
 For example, if the pilot has Double or Switch :ref:`skills <front_mission_mechanics_skills>`, then put Melee or Short :ref:`weapons <front_mission_mechanics_weapons>` in both hands.
 If the pilot is good at long, equip some long range weapons.
-You walt good defensive :ref:`parts <front_mission_mechanics_parts>` on a tank, but you want offensive parts on your attackers.
+You want good defensive :ref:`parts <front_mission_mechanics_parts>` on a tank, but you want offensive parts on your attackers.

 Use arrow keys to select options or move target.
 Use A to confirm and B to cancel.
 Use L and R to switch pilots.
 See :ref:`Input <front_mission_mechanics_input>` for more information.